 (ii) if there is no person to whom subclause (i) applies, a person who, as at and up to the relevant time, had lived with the participant or former participant in a conjugal relationship

-(ii) that period was interrupted or terminated by reason only that either of them became incapable of continuing to live separate and apart or of forming or having the intention to continue to live separate and apart of that person's own volition, and the separation would probably have continued if that person had not become so incapable.
+- that period was interrupted or terminated by reason only that either of them become incapable of continuing to live separate and apart or of forming or having the intention to continue to live separate and apart of that person's own volition, and the separation would probably have continued if that person had not become so incapable.

-Your years of service during which you contribute to the pension plan, plus service recognized from a transfer or purchase of optional service.
-The maximum length of pensionable service you can accumulate in the Plan is 35 years.
+Your years of service during which you contribute to the pension plan, plus service recognized from a transfer or purchase of prior service.
+The maximum pensionable service limit in PSPP is 35 years.

 A member, surviving pension partner, or beneficiary who is receiving a pension from the Plan.

 A period of service during which a member is, with the approval of the employer, on leave from their regular duties in order to be employed on a full-time basis by a certified bargaining agent.

 A benchmark return for the Fund which is composed from the long-term asset mix policy and the benchmark indices for each major asset class.